seandstewart/bardly/bardly/plays/histories/edward-iii/uncut.md

 **MOUNTAGUE**
 Cracked and dissevered, my renowned Lord.
 The treacherous King no sooner was informed
-Of your with drawing of your army back,
+Of your withdrawing of your army back,
 But straight, forgetting of his former oath,
 He made invasion on the bordering Towns:
 Barwick is won, Newcastle spoiled and lost,